isidhu09/Project_4/README.md

 ## Methods:

-After loading our data with Pandas, we removed unecessary columns, combined features that were similar and dropped any null values (Rose_Jack.ipynb).
+After loading the data with Pandas, removed unecessary columns, combined features that were similar and dropped any null values (Rose_Jack.ipynb).
 The cleaned data was saved as a csv (titanic_cleaned.csv).
-We then prepared the data for modeling by one hot coding the gender and ticket class features and scaling using SKLearn's standard scaler.
+Then prepared the data for modeling by one hot coding the gender and ticket class features and scaling using SKLearn's standard scaler.

-We trained several models on our data (Rose_Jack.ipynb) and tried some feature engineering (feature_engineering.ipynb), and the highest accuracy resulted from the Random Forest Classifier Model.
-You can see further details of the models we tried below and via the application.
+Trained several models on the data (Rose_Jack.ipynb) and did feature engineering (feature_engineering.ipynb) - the highest accuracy resulted from the Random Forest Classifier Model.
+You can see further details of the models tried below and via the application.

-Once we obtained our model, we exported it along with the scaler for use in the predictor form on our application.
-We deployed our app using Heroku, which renders each HTML template and powers the form as well.
+Once model was obtained, it was exported along with the scaler for use in the predictor form on the application.
+App was deployed using Heroku, which renders each HTML template and powers the form.

-For some research prior to making your selections on the form, we also included some visualizations with Matplotlib on the Models page and a Tableau dashboard on the Visuals page.
+For some research prior to making your selections on the form, visualizations were included with Matplotlib on the Models page and a Tableau dashboard on the Visuals page.

 ## Application and Form: